Want to go directly to the jam recipe? Click here to skip to the recipe for this plum jam!

 Homemade plum jam is a a fabulous treat for breakfast.
 You can make it plain, or flavour it with cinnamon, or infuse it with Earl Grey tea flavour

 - 1.25 kg Italian plums pitted and diced

 - 69 mL lemon juice

-- Remove the cinnamon stick or the Earl Grey tea bag from the pot.
-Transfer the hot jam to hot, sterilized 250-mL mason jars using your handy tool kit, leaving ¼" headspace.
+Remove the cinnamon stick or the Earl Grey tea bag from the pot.
+Transfer the hot jam to hot, sterilized 250-mL mason jars using your handy canning tool kit available on Amazon, leaving 1/4" headspace.
 Cover with clean, sterilized snap lids.
 If a jar isn't filled full, put it in the fridge to enjoy right away.